 The main point to remember about rubber tooling is its high price.
-These molds can be compressed under high pressure, and they must withstand that pressure without exploding.
+These moulds can be compressed under high pressure and must withstand that pressure without exploding.
 It will require weeks of work and must harden the metal.

-Polyurethane can be made much faster if your rollers are processed through an open casting process.
-These molds are made of aluminum and don’t require hardening.
+Polyurethane can be made much faster if your rollers are processed through an open-casting process.
+These moulds are made of aluminium and don’t require hardening.

 Polyurethane can be tailored to any use.
 Polyurethane is versatile and can be engineered with different mechanical properties.